google/docsy/userguide/content/en/docs/Getting started/_index.md

 git submodule update --init --recursive
 ```

-If you want to add the Docay theme to an existing site, you can skip down to the `git submodule add` command.
-For example,
+To add the Docsy theme to an existing site, run the following commands from your project's root directory:
 you run the following commands from your project's root directory:

 ```